-Falls make up 33 percent of emergency room visits at Forrest General.
+Falls make up 33 percent of the trauma registry visits at Forrest General.
 Falls are most common in seniors, but they can happen to anyone.
 Spend time making sure your home and the homes of senior family and friends is fall-proof.

 It is very important for vehicle occupants to wear their seatbelts when traveling to avoid traumatic injuries.
 We want to help keep Mississippi safe by encouraging all drivers and passengers to always buckle up.
 Here are some facts about seatbelt safety in Mississippi

 5,135 passenger vehicle occupants were killed in Mississippi from 2009 - 2018.

 Motor vehicle crashes are the leading cause of death for people age 1 - 54 in the US.